 .NET Embedding.
-If you have an advanced Prolog application that needs a GUI you can write a stand-alone .NET application that handles the GUI and set up the Prolog server to call the right predicates in the Prolog application.
+If you have an advanced Prolog application that needs a GUI, then you can write a stand-alone .NET application that handles the GUI and set up the Prolog server to call the right predicates in the Prolog application.

 An example of how to do this can be found under the pbnetexamples('evaluate.NET') directory.
 This example is the C# version of the example shown in PB First Example).